mautic/developer-documentation-new/.github/CONTRIBUTING.md

 > [!IMPORTANT]
 >
-> - Ensure that you wrap the sentences that you'd like Vale to skip with both `.. vale off` and `.. vale on` statements, in order.
-Failing to do so results in Vale lint skipping the rest of the contents.
+> - Wrap the sentences you want Vale to skip with both `.. vale off` and `.. vale on` statements in that order.
+If you fail to do this, Vale skips the remaining contents.
 > - Don't add statements to skip lint, unless necessary.
 If you're uncertain, it's best not to wrap them in the statements and let the team review and provide suggestions.

 ## Adding a code sample